USCGC Terrapin: Operational history

 Terrapin has been involved in several successful search and rescue missions.
 On September 25, 2010, the sailing vessel Zodiac was dismasted while she had a school excursion aboard.
 Terrapin towed the disabled vessel back to Bellingham.
 She rescued six people from a grounded boat in Thatcher Pass in the San Juan Islands on the night of August 27, 2011.
-On February 15, 2014, Terrapin rescued five people from a storm-damaged sailboat near Port Ludlow.
+On February 15, 2014, Terrapin rescued five people from a storm-damaged sailboat near Port Ludlow under the command of LTJG Gregory Bernstein.
 The ship towed the disabled fishing boat Lady Law back to port on March 28, 2018.

 While the bulk of the cutter's work has been in the vicinity of her home port, she has also taken on missions elsewhere on the US west coast.
-Off the coast of Southern California, on August 21, 2014, she seized 2,000 pounds of marijuana being smuggled into the country.
+Off the coast of Southern California, on August 21, 2014, she seized 2,000 pounds of marijuana being smuggled into the country under the command of LTJG Gregory Bernstein.
 During the summer of 2016 Terrapin patrolled Southeast Alaska.